marksparkza/jschon/docs/index.rst

 Welcome to jschon!
 ==================
-jschon is a Pythonic and extensible implementation of the `JSON Schema <https://json-schema.org/>`_ specification.
+jschon is a pythonic and extensible implementation of the `JSON Schema <https://json-schema.org/>`_ specification.

 .. toctree::